AllenLeeDev/henry/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## Known Shortcomings

-Due to time restraints was not able to 100% finish the tasks the only one being `Reservations must be made at least 24 hours in advance`.

 ## With more time what I would add
 - I would add more validation to make it so you cannot set an appointment in the past.
 - Make it so you could do all CRUD operations on the schedule as the provider.
 - Improve the UI
-- I learned the hard way, that I should have used a date library.